f5devcentral/nginx-one-lab/docs/README.md

 1. Click "Add Data Plane Key".

 1. Give the key a name.
 Other users in your tenant will see this object, so be sure to name it in a way that identifies it as yours.
-A suggested format is "\<yourname\>-nginx-key".
+A suggested format is "yourname-nginx-key".

     > :point_right: **Note:** You are working in a shared tenant; keep track of your resources, and be careful not to accidently modify anyone else's.